 Thunderbolt or USB 3.0 cable to connect the capture card and the computer

 Ethernet cable for connecting the laptop to the internet (For mac computers - make sure you buy the ethernet adaptor that will connect to the laptop via thunderbolt)

 Did you know?

-There are different qualities in the speed delivered by the most varied cables, and in order to perform a good stream it is recommendable, that before purchasing any cable, you make sure that you are buying the highest quality possible.
-Streaming depends on your connectivity.
-To make sure you send High Definition (HD) image from the camera to the capture card, you must be sure, for example, that you have a minimum 1080i or 720p frame resolution in your camcorder.
-If you, for example, do not buy a high speed HDMI cable, when you are sending the image from the camera to the capture card, it will not arrive in the same quality.
-Same happens with the USB 3 / Thunderbolt cables that connect your capture card to the computer.
+There are different qualities in the speed delivered by the most varied cables.
+In order to produce a good stream it is recommended therefore that you purchase any cable of the highest quality possible.
+Streaming quality depends on your connectivity.
+To make sure you send a High Definition (HD) image from the camera to the capture card, you must be sure, for example, that you have a minimum 1080i or 720p frame resolution in your camcorder.
+If you do not buy a high speed HDMI cable, when you send the image from the camera to the capture card, it will not arrive in the same quality.
+The same happens with the USB 3 / Thunderbolt cables that connect your capture card to the computer.